Skip to content

 Report emerges of aborted Trump-backed Navy SEAL mission in North Korea

 In 2019, Donald Trump became the first sitting US president to step into North Korea, and appeared to have a relatively warm meeting with Kim Jong Un.
 Behind the scenes, though, he was greenlighting a Navy SEAL operation that same year to plant a wire on Kim, the New York Times reported on Friday.
 It was all part of the US’s decades-long effort to limit North Korea’s nuclear activity.
 The mission involved sending US troops onto North Korean soil, an incredibly risky move.
 When the troops arrived on the northern part of the Korean Peninsula, though, a North Korean boat was circling the area.
-The SEALs killed all the troops on that ship, then aborted the mission.
+The SEALs killed all the people on that ship, then aborted the mission.